- Applications will be evaluated based on the following criteria:

 I am a recipient of the HIVMA Medical Students Program, will I still receive my funding?

-Funding for HIVMA Medical Student Program participants will continue for 2019 and 2020 according to the award letters, but no new HIVMA Medical Student Program awards will be granted.
+Funding for HIVMA Medical Student Program participants will continue for 2020 according to the award letters, but no new HIVMA Medical Student Program awards will be granted.